Interview with Caspar van der Poel - social media day June 30

 - Eat small amounts at a time

 - Spend time with your friends and loved ones.
-The fire element is also about joy and communication with others.
+The fire element also involves joy and communication with others.

 - ENJOY everything this season brings!

-In summer, digestive problems can easily arise.
-That's why it's wise to eat light and less fatty foods.
+In the summer, digestive problems can easily arise.
+That's why it's wise to eat light and less fatty.
 Summer is the perfect season to add cool YIN food to your diet.
-Chinese nutrition divides food into energetic qualities of temperature and nature, taste, and the ability to moisten or strengthen the body.
-Food with a cool and cold nature can dispel heat and maintain moisture levels in the body.
-A cool nature does not mean that the food must be chilled or frozen.
+Chinese nutritional theory categorizes food based on energetic qualities of temperature, nature, taste, and its ability to moisten or strengthen the body.
+Food with a cool and cold nature can dispel heat and maintain moisture in the body.
+A cool nature doesn't mean the food has to be chilled or frozen.

-In general, cooling foods are green, such as lettuce, cucumbers, watercress.
+Generally, cooling foods are green, such as lettuce, cucumbers, watercress.
 Fish and seafood are also cooling, while most meats are warming.
-It's wise to add sharp flavors to your food, such as cayenne pepper.
-These flavors have the power to make us sweat and bring heat outwards.
+It's advisable to add pungent flavors to your food, like cayenne pepper.
+These flavors have the power to make us sweat and bring heat out of the body.

 Grocery List